PranavRao25/OS/OS.md

 DetachMessageQueue(int msq_id) -
 1. Attach count is decremented
-2. If Attach Count==0, destroy message queue
+2. If Attach Count == 0, destroy message queue

 When a process is exited, all attached queues are detached.